devopsdays-kc/devopsdayskc-docs/docs/team-admin/operating_procedures.md

   - Each Squad member should also be able to add updates as they have them, but they at least need to be communicating those updates to the Squad lead

 2. During the meeting, each Squad provides a quick update and discussion on their slides, adding notes where necessary

+  - At least one Squad member should be present to provide an update and for discussion

 3. After the meeting, TODO’s are added/updated on Trello

 ## Slack